HypeCheck

 What the Science Says

 Pumpkin seed oil is a fatty oil pressed from the seeds of Cucurbita pepo.
 Small clinical trials suggest it may modestly reduce urinary symptoms in men with benign prostatic hyperplasia (BPH), though it works more slowly and less powerfully than the prescription drug tamsulosin.
-Early evidence also suggests it may support hair regrowth in women with pattern hair loss and may help lower blood pressure in postmenopausal women when taken at 3 g per day for six weeks.
+Early evidence also suggests it may support hair regrowth in women with pattern hair loss and may help lower blood pressure in postmenopausal women when taken at 3 g per day for 6 weeks.
+Most human studies are small and short-term, so results should be interpreted cautiously.

 What It Doesn't Do

-Not a replacement for prescription BPH medications — it works slower and less effectively.
+Not a replacement for prescription BPH medications — it works slower and less effectively than tamsulosin.
 No proven benefit for COVID-19 treatment (the squalene studies used an extracted compound, not the oil itself).
-No human evidence it protects your liver or prevents cancer.
-Animal studies on liver protection and anti-cancer effects have not been tested in people.
+No human evidence it treats liver disease or cancer.
+Animal studies showing liver protection and anti-cancer effects have not been tested in people.
+Won't regrow hair as reliably as minoxidil based on current data.

 Evidence-Based Benefits

 Pumpkin seed oil is a fatty oil pressed from the seeds of Cucurbita pepo.
 Small clinical trials suggest it may modestly reduce urinary symptoms in men with benign prostatic hyperplasia (BPH), though it works more slowly and less powerfully than the prescription drug tamsulosin.
-Early evidence also suggests it may support hair regrowth in women with pattern hair loss and may help lower blood pressure in postmenopausal women when taken at 3 g per day for six weeks.
+Early evidence also suggests it may support hair regrowth in women with pattern hair loss and may help lower blood pressure in postmenopausal women when taken at 3 g per day for 6 weeks.
+Most human studies are small and short-term, so results should be interpreted cautiously.

 Weak Evidence